CSCI 352

 # Name

-3 Sensory Overload
+4 Sensory Overload

-Next, we will cover two projects demonstrating different aspects of mobile technology.
+We will also cover projects demonstrating different aspects of mobile technology.
 These projects involve large amounts of teamwork.
 Collaborating with peers from a variety of backgrounds and experiences helps you actively learn and practice teamwork and networking skills in order to achieve strong outcomes; you gain valuable experience both in leading and following.
 Most work sites are inherently collaborative settings.
 The more experience you have in working with others to reach a goal, the better.
 Active listening, respectful communication, and understanding when to take the lead and when to act upon other’s leadership are valuable skills.

 Building for Community Partners